colinxr/contempo_rsvp/readme.md

 ## an easy event management rsvp tool for Contempo Media.

-This is a simple event tool
+This is a simple event management tool built for Contempo Media.

 ### Some requirements

-* Automatically approve guests whose emails are on our approve guest list, add them to db table and send them a confirmation email
+* Automatically approve guests whose emails are on our approved guest list, add them to db table and send them a confirmation email
 * Pull in more information about the user from our guest list and store in db table
 * Add unknown RSVPs to a separate table
+* Allow Contempo staff members to upload the approved guest list,
+* After uploading guest list, import that list into Mailchimp
-* Allow Contempo staff members to view unknown RSVPs and either approve or deny them for the event
+* Allow Contempo staff to view unknown RSVPs and either approve or deny them for the event
 * If desired, let anyone rsvp for an email
-* Create a reusable and maintainable codebase and front-end template

 ## How to Use